C2SM/icon4py/README.md

 # Run all parametrized cases of a session
 nox -s 'test_common'

-# Run a test session for a specific python version and parameter values
+# Run a test session for a specific python version and parameter value
 nox -s 'test_atmosphere_advection-3.10(datatest=True)'
 ```